 Cycling on the grass (a) is prohibited (X), because walking on the grass (b) is prohibited (X)

-The example is from R. Kolb (2016), The law of treaties: An introduction (p.
-152).
+Kolb, R. (2016).
+The law of treaties.
+An introduction.
 Cheltenham: Edward Elgar Publishing.